Pena86/untangle/README.md

 ```
 Keys:
   LMB drag to move a node
+  RMB drag to move all nodes
   RMB to mark / unmark a node
+  Wheel to zoom
   ESC to exit
   Space to move all nodes closer to each other
 Have fun with a game of Untangle